-We start with traditional tools that we know and have, like woodworking, sowing, and metalworking.
-And we will expand into electronics and 3d technologies as funding starts coming.
-(See wish-list below if you want to help)
+We have started with traditional tools that we know and have, like woodworking, sowing, and metalworking.
+And expanded into electronics and 3d technologies, with more tools coming all the time.

-We have 2 3d printers, one small, on large, to allow everyone to try to bring their imagination to the physical world.
+We have three 3d printers, small, medium and large, to allow everyone to try to bring their imagination to the physical world.